 Las Vegas Swimming Pool Accident Attorney

 A dip in the pool is one of the best ways to beat the heat in Las Vegas.
 Swimming in the pool is great exercise and fun, but unfortunately, it can result in accidents and injuries.
-At Cogburn Law Offices, every Las Vegas swimming pool accident attorney has experience successfully representing clients who have been injured in a swimming pool accident.
+At Cogburn Law Offices, every Las Vegas injury attorney has experience successfully representing clients who have been injured in a swimming pool accident.

 Who Is Liable for Swimming Pool Accidents and Injuries?

 Under state law, business owners and homeowners are often liable for swimming pool accidents that occur on their property.
 Under Nevada premises liability laws, unsecured swimming pools are considered an “attractive nuisance” to children, which means that the homeowners or business owners can be held legally responsible for accidents, even if they did not give the child permission to be in the pool.

 If a swimming pool accident occurred at a public place, such as a hotel, there may be multiple potentially liable parties.
 These may include the hotel, the swimming pool operator, the lifeguard company, and various insurance companies.

 Pool owners and operators have a responsibility to ensure that the pool and pool area are free of hazards that could cause injuries.
 Common causes of swimming pool injuries include: